-Budget Narrative - Applicant must clearly state the assumptions used to develop the proposed budget, including all sources of contracted and subcontracted cost estimates.
+Budget Justification Narrative - In addition to the budget tables explained above, applicants must also complete a written Budget Justification Narrative and upload it to the AmpliFund application in Part 08: Scope of Work, Budget Justification, and Application Authorization.
+The Budget Narrative must clearly state the assumptions used to develop each item in the proposed budget, including all sources of contracted and subcontracted cost estimates.
 If the applicant's share is to be considered in-kind funds, the source of those in-kind funds must be documented.
 Matching in-kind funds must be specific to the project and be fully justified.
 They may be monetary or in other forms such as staffing, infrastructure, or technology support.
-All funding sources listed in the subsequent budget forms must be fully explained.
+All line items listed in the Detailed Budget Table must be fully explained.
 If grant funds are to be distributed to multiple funding recipients through contractual agreements or other means, those must be explained in the narrative.
-(8,000 character-limit)